Tinjis: Mythology

 According to Plutarch, the Amazigh believed that Heracles consorted with Tinjis after the death of Antaeus and that Heracles and Tinjis were the parents of Sufax.
-According to their myth, Sufax built the city "Tangier" (which was known as Tingis in the ancient sources) and named it after his mother.
+According to their myth, Sufax built the city Tingis (now called Tangier) and named it after his mother.

 In fact, Tangier is believed to have been built by Berbers.
-It was an important city in an early short-lived kingdom known as Mauretania.
+It was an important city of the kingdom of Mauretania.
 The name of Sufax, mythical king and founder of Tangier, is similar to that of Syphax, king of the Masaesyli tribe of western Numidia.